JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 		# End the loop and end the inline script element
 		#break

-	# If the participant has the left hand higher (the vertical axis of the Kinect, so the 'y' part) than the shoulder, it ocnsider that the participant rise the left hand
+	# If the participant has the left hand higher (the vertical axis of the Kinect, so the 'y' part) than the shoulder,
+	# it consider that the participant rise the left hand
 	if hand_left.y > shoulder_left.y :
 		# Set the time of the movement, by substracting the actual time to the starting time
 		var.mvt_time = self.experiment.time() - start_time